Zoom H2 Handy Recorder

-The H2 Handy Recorder is a handheld digital audio recorder from Zoom first announced at the NAMM tradeshow in February 2007.
+The H2 Handy Recorder is a handheld digital audio recorder from Zoom first announced at the NAMM Show in February 2007.
 It records very high quality digital stereo or 4-channel audio on a hand-held unit, and has been called "the studio on a stick."

 Peripherals and uses

 Included in the retail box are an SD card, desk stand, handle for putting the H2 in a microphone stand, wind screen, 3.5mm TRS to RCA cable, earbud headphones, USB cable and power adapter.

 The H2's microphones, functionality, and use of standard USB and SD interfaces make it suitable both for recording high-quality sound and in many speech applications.
 The H2 has been cited by various oral history associations, such as Oral History Association and Vermont Folklife Center as an affordable option for recording narrator interviews.

 The H2's rate of data transfer via the USB 2.0 port is "full speed" of up to 12 Mbit/s, the same as USB 1.1 and much slower than the widely available USB 2.0 Hi-Speed of 60 Mbit/s.

 The H2 can be powered either by two standard AA batteries or a power adapter.
 Recording time with low self-discharge 2000 mAh NiMH batteries is about 6 hours for mp3 bitrate set to 128 kbit/s.